tnfru/computer_vision/README.md

 ## MNIST

 My take on the classic MNIST dataset to classify handwritten digits.
-Current accuracy is at 99.6%.
-It is unlikely that I am going to improve that.
+We achieve 99.6%, close to state of the art.

-I implemented it both in torch and keras.
+There are a PyTorch and a Keras version in this repository.
-The keras version hit 0.99614 on kaggle.
+The Keras version hit 0.99614 on kaggle.
 It uses a slightly changed version of LeNet5 replacing 5x5 Filter with two 3x3 for non linerarity.

-I also implemented a basic version in pytorch, which uses a large number of epochs, but the algorithm checks for overfitting and will abort on its own.
+The PyTorch implementation, which uses a large number of epochs, checks for overfitting and will abort on its own.
 This version was programmed only on a CPU, hence the small network.